 This post contains compensated links.

-Our first afternoon seemed like the perfect time to do a drive out to see the Atlantic Road, known as Atlanterhavsvegen in Norwegian.
+After settling into our farm house, we hopped back in the rental car to drive out to see the Atlantic Road, known as Atlanterhavsvegen in Norwegian.

-The Atlantic Road is between the towns of Molde and Kristiansund with 8 bridges over several islands and that span 5.1 miles (8.3km).
-Not only is it a very popular tourist attraction, it holds titles like “one of the most scenic drives in the world” and “Norwegian Construction of the Century”.
+The Atlantic Road is an 8.3 km (5.2 mile) stretch of County Road 64 between Molde and Kristiansund, crossing a string of small islands and islets on 8 bridges.
+Not only is it a very popular tourist attraction, it holds impressive titles like “one of the most scenic drives in the world” and “Norwegian Construction of the Century”.
 It is also a designated National Tourist Route and a Cultural Heritage Site.

-We started the drive at Bud, based on the suggestion from our Lonely Planet.
+Our research suggested that we start our Atlantic Road drive in Bud for some extra scenerry.
 The drive from Bud to Vevang was nice, but we didn’t feel it was worth the extra 1/2 hour drive.

 The drive along the Atlantic Road was beautiful and driving over the famous bridge you see in all the pictures was quite the experience.
 We also made two stops along the way to get out of the car and walk around.